Skip to content

 **state,

-"messages": state["messages"] + ["Research completed"],
+"messages": state["messages"] + ["Data validation completed"],

-"completed_tasks": state["completed_tasks"] + ["research"]
+"completed_tasks": state["completed_tasks"] + ["validation"]

 }

-def analysis_node(state: WorkflowState):
+def transformation_node(state: WorkflowState):

-"""Analysis phase of the workflow"""
+"""Data transformation phase of the workflow"""

 return {